 Do you have any noteworthy achievements from your studies at the Business School that you can tell us about - eg prizes, highest scores etc?

-Have you taken up any of the extra opportunities available to you and what was your experience of these eg. PASS scheme, work placement, study abroad, being an ambassador, student societies etc.?
+Have you taken up any of the extra opportunities available to you and what was your experience of these?
 Any highlights?

-I am a Business School ambassador, university student host, I received an enterprise scholarship, I am currently one of 4 students on the year in enterprise working on two business projects.
-I was the lead student business consultant at an SME in Leeds, after securing an internship with them.
+I am a Business School ambassador and a university student host.
+I was also the lead student business consultant at an SME in Leeds, after securing an internship with them last year.
 All of these roles and opportunities I have undertaken have in some way helped in the moulding of my career aspirations.
-They have helped in both personal and professional development and enriched my time at university beyond the status quo - I never intended to come to university, which was an opportunity I worked very hard for, to only achieve a degree at the end of it.
-My goal is to achieve a first in my discipline and be a well-rounded leader, professional and individual.
+They have helped in both personal and professional development and enriched my time at university beyond the status quo.

 What is your impression/experience of the facilities, the staff, your peers, the student union, the City of Leeds and the Yorkshire region?

-The union is a lively place to be, I spend a lot of my time on the balcony working and socialising in the heart of the University.
+Leeds University Union is a lively place to be, I spend a lot of my time on the balcony working and socialising in the heart of the University.
 Having come from an all-girls high school and sixth form, where a lot of the students were from a certain demographic, coming to this very diverse University was culture shock- a welcome one.
 I had my reservations, as I found myself to stand out amongst my peers, but I have never had any issues being that way.
-It’s a welcoming atmosphere and the students are generally friendly.
 Everyone is doing their own thing, on their own journeys, and I found myself being able to do the same.

 Would you recommend the Business School to others who are considering studying here?